 “I believe that every soldier who ever had anything to do with a horse or mule has come to love them for what they are and the grand work they have done and are doing in and out of death zones.”–Captain Sidney Galtrey, “The Horse and The War,” 1918

 The Legacy of WWI Horses

 Throughout human history, animals have accompanied soldiers into battle, their natural, wild instincts recruited to serve human aims.
-The first mounted cavalries appeared by 1000 BC in Assyria, the great conqueror Hannibal traveled with a phalanx of armored elephants and the Roman Empire trained “war pigs” whose ferocity was legend.
+The first mounted cavalries appeared in 1000 BC in Assyria, the great conqueror Hannibal travelled with a phalanx of armoured elephants and the Roman Empire trained “war pigs” whose ferocity was a legend.
 But it was during WWI that literally millions of animals became an integral part of military operations–living, dying and surviving right next to the young soldiers, many of whom had left behind beloved pets and farm animals, on the battlefields.

 Yet for the soldiers, the horses that kept going day after day became a great source of solace and inspiration.
 Those who rode or worked with horses bonded deeply with their charges, moved by the animals’ stoic work ethic and willingness to attempt the most unimaginable feats without complaint.

 The horse would never again be called upon at such a level in wartime.
 Horses did continue to be a part of military campaigns in WWII, used as a means of transport in rough terrain and, occasionally, as cavalry.
 Finally recognizing their contributions, Britain instituted the Dickin Medal in 1943 to be presented to those military animals displaying “conspicuous gallantry or devotion to duty.”